zhwa/mlir-example/book/Chapter-01-Introduction.md

   );
 ```

-MLIR types are first-class objects.
-We create memref types with explicit shapes.
-The fixed sizes (8, 32, 16) simplify the implementation; Chapter 2 introduces dynamic shapes.
+Types in MLIR are first-class objects that describe the structure of data.
+We create memref types by specifying their shape (dimensions) and element type.
+The `MemRefType::get({8, 32}, f32Type)` creates a type representing an 8×32 matrix of 32-bit floats.
+The fixed sizes simplify this first example—Chapter 2 will show how to handle dynamic shapes where dimensions aren't known until runtime.

+The function type is created using `getFunctionType`, which takes two lists: input types and output types.
+Our function takes three memref inputs and returns nothing (the output is written in-place to the third argument).
+This pattern of passing output buffers as arguments is common in systems programming and will be explored more deeply in Chapter 4 when we discuss calling conventions.

 ### Creating the Function